awsker/EldenBingo/README.md

 * Customize bingo board color/size/font

 # Hosting your own server
-Download and install the latest [server binaries](https://github.com/awsker/EldenBingo/releases/) or download the regular application and open Settings, and then enable "Host bingo server on launch".
+Download the regular application and open Settings, and then enable "Host bingo server on launch".
 ![host](https://user-images.githubusercontent.com/604653/235767838-ae5752a7-e9e7-4abb-a1d1-c8e6a59292aa.png)

 Remember to set-up the appropriate port forwarding.

+You can also host a dedicated lobby server.
+I don't release server binaries with the regular releases anymore but if you need them you can easily download the code and compile it yourself.

 # Connecting to a server and joining a lobby
 Connect to a server by pressing the 'Connect' button in the top left corner.
 You can choose to auto-connect to the same server every time you launch the application.